-Guides & Solutions (No Questions)Post your guides here (No links to Blogs accepted).
+Guides & Solutions (Not For Questions)Post your guides here (No links to Blogs accepted).
 You can also append your comments/questions to a guide, but don't start a new thread to ask a question.
 Use another forum for that.

 This HOWTO: will guide you through the process creating a Recipe Cookbook in OpenOffice 3.3.

 Before staring to type in all your favorite recipes, and formatting each

 section of text, there are a few decisions that will affect your layout.

 1. Paper Size: 8.5" x 11", 8.5" x 14", or 11" x 17"

 2. Binding: 3 Ring or Spiral